BearClubStudios/amplertest.github.io/README.md

 <hr>

 > [!IMPORTANT]
 > **I am not affiliated, own, or work at Eagtek, Eaglercraft, Mojang, Microsoft, or Minecraft.
-I solely host these sites but have not made, worked on, or am affiliated with eaglercraft.**
+I only worked on the site, but have not made, worked on, or am affiliated with eaglercraft.**